Bruce Golding: Criminal Affiliate Accusation

 ’.
 The article referred to a U.S government document to sustain its position.
 Golding categorically denied the accusation and this "U.S government document" has still not been produced.

+Public and media scrutiny over Golding's proximity to West Kingston's gang infrastructure dated back to March 1992, when he featured prominently alongside other senior Jamaica Labour Party (JLP) delegates at the massive public funeral of notorious Shower Posse leader Lester Lloyd "Jim Brown" Coke.
+Given Coke's extensive criminal background and his death in custody while awaiting extradition to the United States on federal drug and murder charges, the high-profile attendance of Golding, Edward Seaga, and Olivia "Babsy" Grange sparked lasting national controversy regarding the relationship between political representatives and garrison cartel networks.
+Golding was seated in the front row reserved for political delegates at the Tivoli Gardens Community Centre during the service, which took place the same day Coke's son, Mark "Jah T" Coke, was buried.

 Manatt, Phelps & Phillips and Christopher "Dudus" Coke extradition request

 Golding with the President of Brazil, Lula da Silva.

 In a sitting of Parliament on 16 March 2010, Opposition member Dr. Peter Phillips made reference to an alleged contractual arrangement between the Government and a United States law firm Manatt, Phelps & Phillips to lobby the US Government on a treaty dispute between the two countries that had arisen as a result of the Jamaican Government refusing to sign an extradition request for Christopher 'Dudus' Coke, who is wanted in the US on charges relating to narcotics, arms and ammunition trafficking.
 The Golding Administration refused to sign the extradition request on the basis that the evidence was obtained contrary to Jamaican laws.
 Golding denied claims that Manatt, Phelps & Phillips was contracted to represent the Jamaican Government.

 A US Justice Department filing under the Foreign Agents Registration Act (FARA) showed that Manatt, Phelps & Phillips had secured a contract worth US $400,000 to represent the Jamaican government in the treaty dispute.
 Karl Samuda, Minister of Industry, Investment and Commerce, made a statement in which he noted that unnamed members of the Jamaica Labour Party had approached Harold Brady, to see whether—through his wide network of international contacts—he could assist in facilitating the opening of discussions between the US authorities and the Government of Jamaica, and thereby seek to resolve what had become a treaty dispute between the US and Jamaica.
 In a statement made by Golding on 11 May 2010 in Parliament, he revealed that he had sanctioned the initiative to lobby the US Government but that the initiative was to be undertaken by the Jamaica Labour Party and not on behalf of the government.